 We are a young and dynamic research group affiliated with the Department of Microtechnology and Nanoscience (MC2), Chalmers University of Technology.
 We are embedded in the Quantum Device Physics Laboratory.

 The focus of our experimental work is hybrid quantum electronics, where the combination of different material classes, such as superconductors with nanoscale semiconductor channels gives rise to new electronic states, an example being topological superconductivity.
 We are also interested in the development of new device paradigms for quantum information processing.

 We perform our experiments in dilution refrigerators, which are low-temperature cryogenic measurement cooling setups with temperatures reaching the range of 10 mK.
 Our devices are fabricated in-house, in the Nanofabrication Laboratory.

-We gratefully acknowledge funding by MC2, the Excellence Initiative Nano and the Area of Advance Fundamental Sciences at Chalmers, the Horizon 2020 programme of European Union by an ERC Starting Grant (SiMS) and by a FETOpen grant (AndQC).
+We gratefully acknowledge funding by MC2, the Swedish Research Council, the Excellence Initiative Nano and the Area of Advance Fundamental Sciences at Chalmers, the Horizon 2020 programme of European Union by an ERC Starting Grant (SiMS) and by a FETOpen grant (AndQC).

-Rodrigo Lopez joines the group for his MSc research project25 August 2020
+Rodrigo Lopez joins the group for his MSc research project25 August 2020

 PhD opening in Andreev qubit development31 July 2020